-- 7. Performance Report and Economic Review Eric White from Meketa reviewed the fourth quarter report.
+7. Performance Report and Economic Review - Eric White from Meketa reviewed the fourth quarter report.
 The fourth quarter showed good returns with the ending market value of the portfolio at \$2.1 billion.
 The increase was over \$200 million over one year, an almost 11% increase.
-Over the one-year period U.S equities were up 20.8%, international equities were up 10.5%, covered calls were up 7.9%, real estate was up 0.7%, and fixed income was up 6.5%. - 8.
-Annual Environmental, Social and Governance (ESG) Survey of Investment Managers Sarah Bernstein from Meketa provided an overview of the second annual ESG survey of the Retirement System's investment managers.
+Over the one-year period U.S equities were up 20.8%, international equities were up 10.5%, covered calls were up 7.9%, real estate was up 0.7%, and fixed income was up 6.5%.

+8. Annual Environmental, Social and Governance (ESG) Survey of Investment Managers - Sarah Bernstein from Meketa provided an overview of the second annual ESG survey of the Retirement System's investment managers.
 Responses were received from all managers.
 Overall, there was a wide range of responses.
-This year's survey included three additional questions with respect to women and minority representation within the firm and current actions and initiatives to combat racism. - Steps Sarah Bernstein from Meketa reviewed four distinct elements to integrating ESG: portfolio and manager ESG monitoring, proxy voting, engagement, and shifting assets toward lower carbon/higher climate mitigation exposure.
+This year's survey included three additional questions with respect to women and minority representation within the firm and current actions and initiatives to combat racism.

+9. Environmental, Social and Governance (ESG) Annual Update and Potential Next Steps - Sarah Bernstein from Meketa reviewed four distinct elements to integrating ESG: portfolio and manager ESG monitoring, proxy voting, engagement, and shifting assets toward lower carbon/higher climate mitigation exposure.
 For portfolio and manager ESG monitoring, Meketa could work with staff to develop annual monitoring specific to the Board's key concerns and interests.
 To further improve consistency across proxy voting Meketa recommends the following options: 1) retain a passive equity manager with competitive fee structures whose votes are more consistent with EBMUDERS approach; 2) shift passive equity to separately managed accounts.
 Engagement geared at improving the long-term environment supporting investments can include engagement with government bodies, investment managers and companies.
 Meketa offers engagement services to support clients interested in furthering their engagement with companies on specific issues.
 Another element is shifting some passive equity assets to lower carbon/stronger ESG.
 Meketa is conducting a review of ESG and climate index products and could bring to the Board an overview of such market opportunities.
+10. National Association of State Retirement Administration (NASRA) Report on Funding Status Metrics - Damien Charléty presented this item.
+At the January 21, 2021 Director Young requested the NASRA report be provided to the Retirement Board.
+In the report there are two different contexts under which funded ratios are considered.
+As a funding target, GFOA recommends 100 percent as the funded goal, while as a measure of plan health a benchmark of 80 percent has been used by several stakeholders.